adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 assigned glyph class index 0, and will not be included in any of the `GlyphClassDef` classes.

-The **MarkAttach** classes of the GDEF table may not be specified explicitly in feature file syntax.
+The **MarkAttachment** classes of the GDEF table may not be specified explicitly in feature file syntax.
 They are instead created by the implementation from use of the `lookupflag MarkAttachmentType <class name>` statements.
 The class names may be from either regular classes definitions or mark class definitions.